-Only Qualified personnel should perform this maintenance.

-Turn the input power OFF at the disconnect switch or fuse box before working on this equipment.

-Do not touch electrically hot parts.
+- Only qualified personnel should perform this installation. - Turn off input power at the disconnect switch or fuse box before working on this equipment. - Do not touch electrically hot parts.

-See additional warning information throughout this Operator's Manual
+See additional warning information throughout this manual.

 VISUAL INSPECTION

 Clean interior of machine with a low pressure air stream.
 Make a thorough inspection of all components.
 Look for signs of overheating, broken leads or other obvious problems.
 Many problems can be uncovered with a good visual inspection.